MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/stats2017.md

 ---
-title: Player Stats
+title: Stats 2017
 author: aablackm
-description: Intro to Stats 2017 ms.author: aablackm ms.date: 07/02/2018
+description: When using Stats 2017, the title keeps track of the stat values, and sends the values to the service. ms.author: aablackm ms.date: 07/02/2018 ms.topic: article
-ms.topic: article